Resources for parents:

 Membership of the maths hub has enabled the school to access high-quality CPD such as observing teachers from China, and to current research which has enhanced the quality of teaching, for example, learning different ways to teach times tables, or questions to use to promote reasoning.
 It has also enabled staff to network with other schools and compare practice.

 Daily retrieval has always been a part of the maths lesson at our school, but making it explicit and making reference to declarative and procedural knowledge is providing children with dedicated time to practise using specific prior knowledge.
 This is particularly helpful for children who need more time to secure a concept, fact or procedure.
 One area of retrieval is the meaning of mathematical vocabulary.
 Children are beginning to become more fluent in their use and understanding of terminology, and this will continue to be embedded.
+By using 'Flashback 4' questions at the start of the lesson, children should remember more and build on previous knowledge.

 In previous years, the teaching of number facts and the use of TTRS and Numbots was supporting children to develop fluency to automaticity.
 Teachers can refer to the 'heatmaps' to analyse which times tables need further attention.
 However, since lockdowns, some gaps have arisen so staff are reinforcing the learning in lessons and through homework.
 This will be monitored by the maths lead.
+In Year 4, the children made extensive use of TTRS and achieved well in their Multiplication Check in 2022.

-The maths lead has created a revised book scrutiny criterion (Flick and Fix) which focuses on four current priorities:
+The maths lead has created a revised book scrutiny criterion (Flick and Fix) which focuses on current priorities: